CJ-Felicitas/Assignments-in-Data-Structures/README.md

 - this is just for the assignments in data structures
 - This repo will serve as my portfolio for all the codes that were used in the subject "data structures"

+## Another useless note
+- refer to the "My"